 3. Create a downloadable offer

-2015’s SHOT Show may have been a success, but did you connect with those prospects you didn’t have time to talk to?
+Last year’s SHOT Show may have been a success, but did you connect with those prospects you didn’t have time to talk to?
 In the melee of the “gotta-meet-this guy,” handshakes and small talk, you may have missed that one prospect that was ready to place a substantial purchase order.
 This is where creating a content offer comes into play.
-By creating an ebook, whitepaper or video that answers your prospects’ questions, you will be able to re-engage, hold their interest and attention through your website and track their responses by gathering their contact information in return for a free downloadable offer.
+By creating an ebook, media kit, whitepaper or video that answers your prospects’ questions, you will be able to re-engage, hold their interest and attention through your website and track their responses by gathering their contact information in return for a free downloadable offer.
 This is a great way to maximize your lead generation efforts because it builds your brand and thought leadership—regardless of whether or not you scanned their badge.

 4. Add CTAs to your SHOT Show Advertising